-Asifa Quraishi-Landes (AH-sih-fuh koo-RAY-shee LAHWN-des) is a professor of law at the University of Wisconsin, Madison.
+Asifa Quraishi-Landes is a professor of law at the University of Wisconsin, Madison.
 She specializes in comparative Islamic and U.S. constitutional law.
 She has written on Sharia law in America, women’s rights, and Muslim governments.

-Quraishi-Landes was a.
-Her project is a book about a new constitutional framework for Muslim-majority countries that combines both Sharia-based and secular governing principles.
-It is tentatively titled “Islamic Constitutionalism for the 21st Century: Not Theocratic.
-Not Secular.
-Not Impossible.”
+Quraishi-Landes was a .
+She is working on a book considering a new constitutional framework for Muslim-majority countries that combines both Sharia-based and secular governing principles.
+It is tentatively titled “Islamic Reconstitutionalism.”

 She holds a BA from University of California, Berkeley, a JD from the University of California, Davis, an LLM from Columbia University Law School, and an SJD in Islamic law from Harvard Law School.

 Professor of Law at the University of Wisconsin Law School

 Areas of Expertise: Islamic Law, Islam, Constitutional Law, Sharia in America, Women’s Rights in Islamic Law, American Muslim voters